 Rural fire safety

-How to turn off power and gas - Powerco offers these instructions for how to turn off electricity and gas, If you have trouble turning them off, contact your utility service provider for help.
+How to turn off power and gas - Powerco offers these safety tips.
+If you have trouble turning gas or electricity off, contact your utility service provider for help.